rojo-rbx/rojo.space/docs/properties.md

 ```

 ### UDim
-A list of Scale and Offset components, respectively.
+The UDim type cannot be specified implicitly.
+For explicit values, the format is a list of Scale and Offset components, respectively.
 Scale is a float, and Offset is an integer.

 ```json
 [1.0, 32]
 ```

 ### UDim2
-A list of X and Y components, respectively.
+The UDim2 type cannot be specified implicitly.
+For explicit values, the format is a list of X and Y components, respectively.
 Each component is a [UDim](#udim).

 ```json
 [[-1.0, 100], [1.0, -100]]
 ```

 ### Vector2
-A list of X and Y components, respectively.
+For both implicit and explicit values, the format is a list of X and Y components, respectively.
 Each component is a float.

 ```json
 [-50.0, 50.0]
 ```

 ### Vector2int16
-A list of X and Y components, respectively.
+For both implicit and explicit values, the format is a list of X and Y components, respectively.
 Each component is an integer.

 ```json
 [-300, 300]
 ```

 ### Vector3
-A list of X, Y, and Z components, respectively.
+For both implicit and explicit values, the format is a list of X, Y, and Z components, respectively.
 Each component is an float.

 ```json
 [-300.0, 0.0, 1500.0]
 ```

 ### Vector3int16
-A list of X, Y, and Z components, respectively.
+For both implicit and explicit values, the format is a list of X, Y, and Z components, respectively.
 Each component is an integer.

 ```json
 [60, 37, -450]